Gwen’s Take: Black Holes and Campaign 2012

 Tough stuff.
 But there’s a problem.
 Although it was Obama speaking, the words weren’t his.
 It was Obama quoting John McCain, then his opponent.
 When confronted with the out-of-context clip, Romney advisers were unapologetic, and the video still lives on the campaign website (with more than 291,000 hits so far).

 Once again, a problem.
 The Washington Post, puzzled by the one percent number, did a little digging.
-They discovered that the President’s statement relied on a Bloomberg News story.
+They discovered that the president’s statement relied on a Bloomberg Television report that relied on a Bloomberg News story.
 Trouble is, the original news story never used the one percent statistic.
 The Washington Post fact check concluded: “An administration official conceded the White House had no actual data to back up the President’s assertion.”

 I could go on for some time quoting twisted facts and logic.